February 13, 2025

 Here’s a simple table that explains how I think about it:

-As you can see, the frequency of my 1 on 1’s depends on the person’s experience, performance and time in their role.
-If a person’s experience and/or performance is low, then you want to meet more frequently.
-If the person’s experience and/or performance is high, then you gradually move from more-frequent to less-frequent as trust is established.
+As you can see, the frequency of my 1 on 1’s depends on the person’s performance and time in their role.
+If a person’s performance is low, then you want to meet more frequently.
+If the person’s performance is high, then you gradually move from more-frequent to less-frequent as trust is established.
 If the person is new to the organization, you start more-frequent for the first 90 days, then depending on performance, you gradually move to less-frequent.

 How to be present in your 1 on 1s: